jadecobra/python_tdd_exercises/source/truth_table_01.rst

 Sometimes I want programs to make decisions based on inputs or conditions, and can make this happen with conditional statements.

-I am going to explore writing conditional statements in python with Test Driven Development with the `Truth Table <https://en.wikipedia.org/wiki/Truth_table>`_ from mathematics
+I am going to explore writing conditional statements in python with the `Truth Table <https://en.wikipedia.org/wiki/Truth_table>`_ from mathematics

 There are only two boolean values